alhos96/meditation-app/README.md

 # Meditation App

-Cookbook is full MERN stack web application.
  Meditation app is a meditation timer and tracker carefully designed for seasoned or beginning-but-serious mindfulness meditators.
 Meditation application is a computer-based application that provides ambient sounds for meditation.
 The benefit of this app is primarily to ensure high-quality relaxation and achieve the external and internal harmony of the user.

 ## technologies
 In this MERN stack application the **frontend** is developed in HTML5, CSS3 and React.js while **backend** is created in Express and Node.js.